 This Connecticut-based cruise company’s first ship American Independence set sail on March 13th for its first cruise.
 The 7-night Historic South and Golden Isles cruise departed from Amelia Island in Jacksonville, FL.
-In addition, this cruise ship is not bound by the CDC’s Framework for Conditional Sailing as it is an American flagged ship, with an American crew.
+This cruise ship is not bound by the CDC’s Framework for Conditional Sailing as it is only a 100 passenger vessel.
+Further, it is an American flagged ship, with an American crew.
 Thus, it is not required to stop at a foreign port.

 Related Post: Top Cruise Ships of 2021

 American Queen Steamboat Company

 The second river cruise ship to set sail in U.S. waters was American Duchess.
 This vessel is a classic paddlewheel-style cruise ship.
 Offering cruises on the Lower Mississippi, these cruises depart from either New Orleans, LA or Memphis, TN.
 Currently, cruises are open to all U.S. citizens.